Nutrition Services Division Management Bulletin

 - Implementing other activities that would normally be performed by the SFA

 Neither California State nor federal regulations provide a definition of a meal vendor.
 However, it is commonly understood that companies providing prepared meals to SFAs, and nothing more, are meal vendors.
-In this capacity, a meal vendor may also develop menus and menu production records, but would not be considered an FSMC.
+In this capacity, a meal vendor may prepare and deliver meals, and develop menus and menu production records.
 However, additional services (usually conducted by the SFA) provided by a company, may constitute food service management and must be bid for and procured as such.Meal vendors may not have access to individual student meal eligibility, should not be collecting meal payments, conducting point of service meal counts, providing program oversight, collecting claim data, or acting as an employee of or agent for the SFA.

 Both California State laws and federal regulations require all procurements to be conducted in a manner promoting open and free competition (7 CFR, sections 3016.36[c] and 3019.43, and California Public Contract Code, Section 20112).
 As part of the competitive procurement process, SFAs must conduct either a formal or an informal bidding process.
 A formal bidding process must occur when the one-year value of the contract equals or exceeds the applicable small purchase threshold.
 As a reminder, as of August 30, 2012, the federal small purchase threshold is $150,000.
 The California State small purchase threshold, effective January 1, is adjusted annually and published in the Bid Threshold Adjustment letter, which is available on the California Department of Education (CDE) Correspondence Web page at http://www.cde.ca.gov/fg/ac/co/.